 - The Fort Wayne Mad Ants of the NBA Developmental League, won their first championship in 2014 in their 7th year of existence, sweeping the six game playoff schedule.

 Concert History of the Allen County War Memorial Coliseum - updated March 9, 2016

 Growth and Renewal

 In the 1980s, a new convention hall was proposed as an addition to the original arena.
 The idea was to increase the floor space of the Memorial Coliseum, thereby making it more marketable.
-In May 1989, the 108,000 square foot Exposition Center was built, adding flexible space for trade shows, as well as several smaller banquet style rooms.
+In May 1989, the 108,000 square foot Exposition Center was built, adding flexible space for trade shows, as well as several smaller banquet and meeting rooms.
 This project included the construction of the new entrance rotunda to serve the Expo Center and Arena.

 In 2001, a major renovation was initiated to expand the Memorial Coliseum Arena and modernize the facility to keep pace with the times.
 As part of the project, the Coliseum's 1,200 ton roof was slowly raised 41 feet, 10 inches - one of the largest projects of its type.
-The renovated, state-of-the-art facility now holds nearly 13,000 with more comfortable seats, 24 luxury suites and greater accessibility for guests with disabilities.
+The renovated, state-of-the-art Arena now holds nearly 13,000 with more comfortable seats, 24 luxury suites and greater accessibility for guests with disabilities.